 Nepal was quickly helped by a vast international aid effort which directly rescued over 1,200 people from rubble and delivered aid to thousands more.

 Nepal's tourism infrastructure was not directly affected.
 The vast majority of the Kathmandu Valley temples survived.
 Only 2 out of 30+ trekking routes were closed.
+You can read my live coverage from the earthquake.

 Heritage sites repaired